Bassadanza/java-junior/README.md

 - Using
 - Constraints

-## Course Project Iteration 03: Logger Library
+## Course Project Iteration 03: logger Library
 - Read and analyse specification as tests for this iteration in *src/test*
 - Uncomment specification cases
 - Implement features needed